ericrenone/Neural-Processing-Unit/README.md

 - Operated deterministically at real-time speeds
 - Scaled into larger accelerator architectures

-It establishes a solid, experimentally validated foundation for advanced neural hardware systems.
+> This work provides an experimentally validated foundation for scalable AI accelerators, demonstrating correct, real-world neural computation directly in silicon rather than through simulation.